zdharma-continuum/zinit-console/README.md

 ```

 Then, to update, rebuild and reinstall the `zsh`, you can do `zplugin update
 zsh`.
-The binary can be safely copied over `/bin/zsh` as it has patchs to all
+The binary can be safely copied over `/bin/zsh` as it has paths to all
 needed directories built-in.